scharlau/Parsing/README.md

 b) write a few lines of code as an 'if/else' statement to check the value of the cell and to either ignore it, or do something else as required to make it work.
 For simplicity here, just delete the row and move on so that you get the file imported and the page views showing.
 You can see the start of this work if you switch to the 'solution' branch and look at the rake file there.

 Then, you can go back to the views/deployments/show.index.html.erb file and bring in the relavant data from the status table to display here.
 Ideally, you could even plot the bear locations with a map.
+The key here is to modify the method under 'show' in the controll to query the 'status' table using the DeployID column to reference the BearID and then show this result on the page for each bear.

 ##  TODO Reading a JSON file
 Ruby works well with JSON, as does Rails so using the JSON class is easy. http://ruby-doc.org/stdlib-2.4.2/libdoc/json/rdoc/JSON.html